LennartPurucker/CMA-ES-PostHocEnsemblingAutoML/README.md

 al. (2004) to ensemble models found during model selection post hoc.
 Thereby, boosting predictive performance and likely following Auto-Sklearn 1's insight that alternatives, like stacking or gradient-free numerical optimization, overfit.
 Overfitting in Auto-Sklearn 1 is much more likely than in other AutoML systems because it uses only low-quality validation data for post hoc ensembling.
-Therefore, we were motivated to analyse whether Auto-Sklearn 1's insight holds true for systems with higher-quality validation data.
+Therefore, we were motivated to analyze whether Auto-Sklearn 1's insight holds true for systems with higher-quality validation data.
 Consequently, we compared the performance of covariance matrix adaptation evolution strategy (CMA-ES), state-of-the-art gradient-free numerical optimization, to GES on the 71 classification datasets from the AutoML benchmark for AutoGluon.
 We found that Auto-Sklearn's insight depends on the